 If you request additional letters to be uploaded through the AMCAS Letter Service and medical schools have not yet reviewed your application, the schools will wait for those letters to be uploaded and, therefore, may postpone the review of your application.
-This is the reason why it makes more sense to submit an additional letter later in the process, perhaps if you are not getting interview invitations or are waitlisted at a school.
+It is advised that you submit an additional letter later in the process, perhaps if you are not getting interview invitations or are waitlisted at a school.